-Each party may submit a list of proposed witnesses to the Title IX Coordinator or his/her designee up to 14 calendar days prior to the hearing date.
+Each party may submit a list of proposed witnesses to the Title IX Coordinator or his/her designee within seven (7) days after the College has delivered the investigative report.
 Character witnesses are not allowed.
 If a party requests that a witness be heard at the hearing and that individual was not interviewed in the course of the investigation, the party must provide in writing a rationale for including that witness.
 The Title IX Coordinator or his/her designee will determine whether that witness may be called, or will ask that the investigator interview the witness as well.
 If a witness cannot or feels that s/he should not appear during the hearing s/he must submit a short written explanation to the Title IX Coordinator at least 3 calendar days prior to the hearing.
 The final approved witness list will be shared with the parties at least 2 calendar days prior to the Hearing.